Carroted/BetterPrefs/README.md

 - **BetterPrefs.GetDate(string path)**: Gets the `DateTime` of when the specified save file was saved.
 - **BetterPrefs.HasKey(string key)**: Checks if the specified key exists.

+## Serialization

+Saves are serialized using `System.Runtime.Serialization.Formatters.Binary`'s `BinaryFormatter`.

 ## Known Limitations

-- PlayerPrefs saves can't be imported yet (that's being worked on)
+- PlayerPrefs saves can't be imported

 ## About